Greetings

 Yasushi Yagi

-General Manager of iLDi, Professor at Osaka University
+General Manager of iLDi, Professor at the University of Osaka

 We greatly appreciate your guidance and encouragement on this project.